 If you are a child of affluent parents who is not talking to you about money, consider that your job is to learn to communicate with your parents in a way that will have them trust you, and the decisions you will make if you know just how much there is.

 If you are a parent yourself, you probably already know, or can imagine, that the most important wish you have for your children is that they learn to handle money well and that you want to influence them in the most positive way possible when it comes to money.

 Consider how you would want your children to approach you to have the money conversation, and how you can do exactly that with your parents.

 We all have to learn about our family’s money eventually.
 If that does not happen until after our parents die, it can be a much bigger burden to bear causing us to lose tremendous opportunities for passing on more than just money.

-As an affluent parent, or the child of affluent parents, getting into conversation about money now is a huge opportunity to pass on values, insights, stories and experience that will be lost if you wait until incapacity or death to start facing the truth together.
+As an affluent parent or the child of affluent parents, getting into a conversation about money now is a huge opportunity to pass on values, insights, stories, and experiences that will be lost if you wait until incapacity or death to start facing the truth together.

-Helping you talk to your kids (or your parents) about money is one of the things we most love to do because we see it as a real opportunity for your family to come together and use your whole family wealth to create more connection from one generation to the next.
-If we can help you here, either with your kids, or your parents, please be in touch.
+Helping you talk to your kids (or your parents) about money is one of the things we most love to do because we see it as a real opportunity for your family to come together and use your whole family's wealth to create more connections from one generation to the next.
+If we can help you here, either with your kids or your parents, please be in touch.

-This article is a service of Reflections Life Planning LLC, Personal Family Lawyer®.
-We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
+This article is a service of Reflections Life Planning LLC.
+We do not just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That’s why we offer a Family Wealth Planning Session,™ during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
 You can begin by calling our office today to schedule a Family Wealth Planning Session and mention this article to find out how to get this $750 session at no charge.